Zer0o0/Liu2022_Bmi1/README.md

 ---
 - snakefiles
-Snakemake workflows for computing NGS results and some useful visualization.
+Snakemake workflows for NGS analysis, including ChIP-seq and RNA-seq.
 - R
 Scripts for data visualization using R packages.